bwmarrin/discordgo/examples/airhorn/README.md

 ## DiscordGo Airhorn Example

-This example demonstrates how to utilize DiscordGo to listen to an !airhorn command in a channel and play a sound to that user's current voice channel.
+This example demonstrates how to utilize DiscordGo to listen for an !airhorn command in a channel and then play a sound to that user's current voice channel.

 **Join [Discord Gophers](https://discord.gg/0f1SbxBZjYoCtNPP)
 Discord chat channel for support.**